PeterEmbedded/BH1750FVI/README.md

-# BH1750FVI
+# BH1750 / BH1750FVI
 Digital Light Sensor

-Very simple and minimalistic driver for the BH1750FVI Digital Light Sensor.
+Very easy to use driver for the BH1750 / BH1750FVI Digital Light Sensor.
-The included example shows how to use and connect the BH1750FVI to a ESP8266.
+The included examples shows how to use and connect the BH1750FVI to a Node MCU ESP8266, Arduino UNO and Arduino DUE.

 For Arduino IDE users:
+Use the Library Manager to install this library.
-Just download as .ZIP and add as .ZIP library (Sketch->Include Library->Add .ZIP Library).
+Or download as .ZIP and add as .ZIP library (Sketch->Include Library->Add .ZIP Library).

-Or just use the Library Manager.
+Any questions, bugs or feature requests?
+Please open an issue!